Participate

 I am interested in participating in research that doesn’t involve fMRI, how can I get involved?

 We have another study looking at your baby’s behavior that you can join at the convenience of your own home.
 In this study, we show your baby fun videos while we measure where they are looking.
 All you will need is a computer with a webcam so that we can track their eye movements.
-If you’re interested, let us know!
+If you’re interested, click here to sign up!

 If you have additional questions, please email the SOC Team.